mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 date: 2022-08-30T09:12:53+02:00
 featured: false
 tags: ["CAPI", "Kubernetes", "DKP", "Hetzner", "Multicluster"]
-excerpt: "Learn how to add the custom CAPI provider for Hetzner and create DPK clusters on top of Hetzner Cloud"
+excerpt: "Learn how to add the custom CAPI provider for Hetzner and create DKP clusters on top of Hetzner Cloud"
 feature_image: hetzner.png
 ---